Advice for teams

 Please be patient with colleagues who are new to or not practised with different technologies and help colleagues connect with you so that work can be carried out effectively.

 Also consider the different types of discussions you may have and which tools may be more suitable.
-For example, long and complex conversations will be easier to conduct via an online meeting, using Hangouts Meet, rather than via online messaging.
+For example, long and complex conversations will be easier to conduct via an online meeting, using Zoom or Google Meet, rather than via online messaging.

 For example, you may want to agree with your team how you will use: